Machx/Zangetsu/ReadMe.md

 # Zangetsu Framework #

-Zangetsu is a general purpose 64 bit Garbage Collected Framework for Mac OS X 10.6 and later.
+Zangetsu is a general purpose 64 bit Garbage Collected Framework for Mac OS X 10.7 and later with preserved snapshots available for those who need 10.6 Snow Leopard support in the downloads.
 It has a number of convenience functions and Foundation categories that help in the development of Mac OS X Cocoa applications.
 It is the framework that helps power many of my apps.
 Going forward as I can more and more non application specific code from my apps will be added to this Framework.
 This framework is made available under the nonviral Open Source MIT License.

-## Lion & ARC Plans ##
+## ARC Plans ##

-Zangetsu will switch to 10.7 as the SDK when it is available.
-A 10.6 branch will be available, but will no longer be in active development.
 When ARC is publicly made available on the Mac OS X SDK, Zangetsu will switch over to it and no longer support Garbage Collection.
-GC will only be left on the 10.6 branch.
-So in short if you need 10.6 & GC on Zangetsu a branch will be made available, but no longer maintained.
+A final Garbage Collection Snapshot & information on what commit to revert to for GC support will be provided.

 ## What's in Zangetsu? ##